 Investors are often self-appointed experts.
 They can be for you, or they can turn against you.
 Managing their expectations in specific environments can be the difference between the success and failure of the initiatives.

 Subject Matter Experts are your internal sources.
 These should know the issues better than anyone.
 It is essential to see them embracing the changes, as often they are the customer.
 Other times, they are responsible for some of the technical requirements necessary for success.

 Regulators, or the legal environment, is often the motivation for change.
 They may force an artificial priority.
 For example, if the IRS comes up with some new regulations concerning one of your company’s business practices, it becomes crucial to meet those demands.
 Your Board does not want the embarrassment of an IRS adverse finding.

 So, looking at a High level, how can you group the functions that an Agile Business Analyst performs?

 - Linking of Strategy to Initiatives to Resources

 - Clarifying – ensuring that the understanding of the Analyst is correct.
-Communicating who this is for, who this is by and what is impacted.
+Communicating who this is for, who this is by, and determining impact.

-- Helps Decide – Priority of Initiatives, Features, and Development Work Items.
-Also help decide approaches, and providing information on trade offs from one approach to another.
+- Helps Decide – priority of initiatives, features, and development work Items.
+Also, help decide approaches and providing information on trade-offs from one path to another.

 This page may contain affiliate links.
 I may receive commissions for purchases made through links on this page.